-Fluorescence-based celluar assay for detection of gene regulatory activity of chromatin-associated proteins
+Fluorescence-based cellular assay for detection of gene regulatory activity of chromatin-associated proteins

-Development of eukaryotic cells is regulated by a complex regulatory network of epigenetic signals, thus faulty epigentic states can cause oncogenic transformation and tumor development.
-To analyze these networks and to identify new targets for drug development a novel epi-reporter in vitro assay was developed.
-The assay allows to identify and to characterize chromatin-associated proteins, their binding partners and factors that modulate the activity of said proteins inside cells.
+Development of eukaryotic cells is regulated by a complex regulatory network of epigenetic signals, thus faulty epigenetic states can cause oncogenic transformation and tumor development.
+To analyze these networks and to identify new targets for drug development as well as to investigate the mode of action of known compounds targeting chromatin associated proteins or signal transduction pathway components a novel epi-reporter in vitro assay was developed.

 Bilder & Videos

 Scientists at the University of Stuttgart have developed a novel epi-reporter assay to identify and characterize chromatin-associated proteins, their binding partners and factors that modulate the activity of said proteins inside cells.
 For this, the tetracycline-controlled transcriptional activation system (Tet system) is used.
 Analyses can be performed by standard methods including flow cytometry and fluorescence microscopy using a fluorescent reporter gene (like GFP) as readout.
 Moreover, not only effectors that are directly attached to the chromatin-associated protein can be identified, but also effectors with merely functional (but no direct) connection can be detected.
-This will not only allow to detect novel functional dependencies in epigenetic networks and the identification of essential components, but also enables the identification of new targets for drug development.
+This will not only allow to uncover novel functional dependencies in epigenetic networks and the identification of essential components, but also enables the identification of new targets for drug development Besides this hypothesis free identification of mechanisms influencing a defined gene expression program using RNAi or CRISPR approaches, the technology allows to test the activity of inhibitors against a specific epigenetic target of interest in different cell lines and to investigate the mechanism of action of known drugs targeting chromatin associated proteins or signal transduction pathways.

 - Cellular in vitro assay